-Cuno is a small asteroid whose orbit crosses the orbit of Earth.
+Cuno is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Cuno as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

-Cuno orbits the sun every 1,020 days (2.79 years), coming as close as 0.73 AU and reaching as far as 3.24 AU from the sun.
-Cuno is about 2.9 kilometers in diameter, making it larger than most asteroids, comparable in size to Mount Everest.
+Cuno orbits the sun every 1,020 days (2.79 years), coming as close as 0.72 AU and reaching as far as 3.24 AU from the sun.
+Cuno is about 3.7 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the island of Manhattan.

 Cuno's orbit is 0.03 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Cuno has 11 close approaches predicted in the coming decades: